stefanGaina/icon-changer/README.md

 - git clone https://github.com/stefanGaina/icon-changer.git
 - cd icon-changer
 - mkdir build
-- cd build
-- cmake -G "Ninja" -DCMAKE_CXX_COMPILER=clang++ -DCMAKE_BUILD_TYPE=Release ..
+- cmake -G "Ninja" -DCMAKE_CXX_COMPILER=clang++ -DCMAKE_BUILD_TYPE=Release -S . -B build
-- cmake -build .
+- cmake --build build

-To execute run icon-changer.exe path/to/icon.ico path/to/executable.exe.
+To execute run icon-changer path/to/icon.ico path/to/executable.exe.
 The icon needs to be in a .ico format (images can be converted to this format).